Porrhothele antipodiana: Description

 Porrhothele antipodiana is often confused with species from the genus Hexathele, which occupies similar habitat and builds similar webs.
-They can be most easily differentiated by the number of spinnerets: Porrhothele has two sets of spinnerets, whereas Hexathele has three sets.
+They can be most easily differentiated by the number of spinnerets: Porrhothele has two pairs of spinnerets, whereas Hexathele has three pairs.

 As the common name suggests, these spiders construct non-sticky long tunnel-shaped webs, often under logs and rocks, but they will also construct their webs in the trunks of trees, in rock faces and in urban structures.
 Tunnels may be up to 25 cm long and 3-4 cm wide, often with just a single opening where silk is widely spread out to catch and alert the spiders to the presence of prey.
 Webs for tunnels can be spun as quickly as within one hour.

 Taxonomy

 Porrhothele antipodiana was first described in 1837 by Charles Athanase Walckenaer, a French entomologist and arachnologist who described a specimen from New Zealand as Mygale antipodiana.
-This was one of the earliest description of a species of spider in New Zealand.
+This was one of the earliest descriptions of a species of spider in New Zealand.
 In 1849, Adam White described two species of Mygale (Ctenzia) that were endemic to New Zealand.
 These were Mygale (Ctenzia) antipodium and Mygale (Ctenzia) hexops.
 White noted that Mygale hexops had only six eyes, rather than eight, which is typical for Porrhothele antipodiana.
 It is not known if this is a mistake or not.
 In the same year, Mygale quoyi was described by Hippolyte Lucas, named after the collector of the specimen used for description.
 In 1871 Mygale (Ctenzia) hexops was moved to the Hexops genus and subsequently named “Hexops whitei” by Anton Ausserer.
 The creation of this genus was done on the basis that Mygale (Ctenzia) hexops was described as having only six eyes, which is unique among other specimens of Mygalomorphae in the area.
 In 1873, Reverend Octavius Pickard-Cambridge described a new species found in Wellington from the recently described Macrothele genus, and named this species Macrothele huttoni.
 In 1891, Eugène Simon recognized Mygale quoyi as a synonym of Mygale antipodiana and also described both male and female specimens of a new species named "Macrothele insignipes".
 However, a year later, Simon created a new genus for Mygale antipodiana, so the species became Porrhothele antipodiana.
 In addition to this, Simon recognized Macrothele insignipes as a synonym of Porrhothele antipodiana.